lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

         -DgroupId=com.tibco.ep.samples.docker -DartifactId=ef-kubernetes -Dpackage=com.tibco.ep.samples.docker -Dversion=1.0.0 -Dtestnodes=A,B,C -DkubernetesNamespace=default \
         -Dname="Docker: Kubernetes EventFlow" -Ddescription="How to deploy an EventFlow application in Docker with Kubernetes"
 ```

-**FIX THIS** - once done list all the kubernetes archetypes available

 <a name="cluster-monitor"></a>